Moving With A Child: The Mental Health Effects Of Family Relocation On Children

 Joining clubs and organizations

 Schools, clubs, and community organizations can offer opportunities for children to make new friends and be part of a community.
-Studies show supportive social networks can be a protective factor for mental health, particularly for young people facing stress or change.
+Studies show supportive social networks can be a defensive factor for mental health, particularly for young people facing stress or change.

 Participating in sports and other group activities